MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-postgresql-tables.md

 ---
-title: Create and alter PostgreSql external tables
+title: Create and alter PostgreSQL external tables
-description: Learn how to create and alter a PostgreSql external table. ms.reviewer: orspodek ms.topic: reference ms.date: 06/26/2023
+description: Learn how to create and alter a PostgreSQL external table. ms.reviewer: orspodek ms.topic: reference ms.date: 06/26/2023
 ---

-# Create and alter PostgreSql external tables
+# Create and alter PostgreSQL external tables

-Creates or alters a PostgreSql [external table](../query/schema-entities/externaltables.md) in the database in which the command is executed.
+Creates or alters a PostgreSQL [external table](../query/schema-entities/externaltables.md) in the database in which the command is executed.

 ## Permissions